 Modoc RSA Limited Partnership ("Modoc").
 A wholly-owned subsidiary owns a 25% limited partnership interest in Modoc, which provides wireless data and voice services to California RSA No. 2.
-In 2015, revenues of the partnership of approximately \$24.0 million is down 4% from the prior year and EBITDA of approximately \$9.5 million is down 6% from the prior year.
-As of December 31, 2015, Modoc had approximately 28,300 subscribers which is comparable to the prior year.
-During 2015, the Company's subsidiary received \$2,350,000 of cash distributions from Modoc which compares to \$1,500,000 received in 2014.
+In 2016, revenues of the partnership were approximately \$23.8 million, compared to \$23.9 million in the prior year; and 2016 EBITDA was approximately \$9.8 million compare to \$9.5 million in the prior year.
+As of December 31, 2016, Modoc had approximately 28,700 subscribers as compared to 28,300 in the prior year.
+During 2016, the Company's subsidiary received \$1.95 million of cash distributions from Modoc, compared to \$2.35 million received in 2015.
+The 2015 distribution was affected by a lease/lease back arrangement executed by the partnership

-DFT Communications (DFT).
-A wholly-owned subsidiary owns a 20% interest in DFT, which offers Local and Long Distance Telephone Service, Business Telephone Systems, Internet Service, Security Systems, Wireless Communications and Call Center Services to those in Western New York and portions of Pennsylvania.
-In 2015, DFT revenues were approximately \$15.1 million and EBITDA was approximately \$3.0 million.
+DFT Communications ("DFT").
+A wholly-owned subsidiary owns a 20% interest in DFT, which offers Local and Long Distance Telephone Service, Business Telephone Systems, Internet Service, Security Systems, Wireless Communications and Call Center Services to areas in Western New York and portions of Pennsylvania.
+In 2016, DFT revenues were approximately \$13.9 million and EBITDA was approximately \$2.9 million, as compared to \$15.1 million in revenues and \$2.8 million in EBITDA in 2015.

 Iowa Network Services, Inc. ("INS").
 A wholly-owned subsidiary owns 1,115 shares of INS participating preferred stock and 172 shares of INS common stock - equating to a 2.45% economic interest.
 INS provides wireline telecommunications access and transport services, long distance services and internet equipment and services to the exchanges of participating telephone companies and others.
-INS had revenues of approximately \$675 million in 2015.
+INS had revenues of approximately \$834 million in 2016.
 INS owns a minority position in Iowa Wireless Services, LLC, a cellular network operator, covering larger metropolitan areas in Iowa except for the Des Moines Basic Trading Area.

 CVIN LLC ("CVIN").
-A wholly-owned subsidiary owns an interest of 2.5% in CVIN, which owns and operates a fiber optic network in the Central Valley and northern areas of California.
+A wholly-owned subsidiary owns an interest of approximately 2.3% in CVIN, which owns and operates a fiber optic network in the Central Valley and northern areas of California.
 CVIN provides certain telecommunication support services to its ownership affiliates and others.
-In 2015, it had revenues of approximately \$11.2 million and EBITDA of approximately \$3.0 million.
+In 2016, it had revenues of approximately \$14.9 million and EBITDA of approximately \$4.4 million.

 Kansas Fiber Network ("KFN").
-A wholly-owned subsidiary owns an interest of approximately 3% in KFN, a statewide fiber network which was formed in early 2009 by approximately thirty Kansas RLECs.
+Two wholly-owned subsidiaries jointly own an interest of approximately 3% in KFN, a statewide fiber network which was formed in early 2009 by approximately thirty Kansas RLECs.
 KFN is currently providing fiber optic transport and other services to both its RLEC owners and other customers.
+In 2016, KFN had \$16.7 million in revenue and \$3.2 in EBITDA.